-To register for a hike, use the Register form at the bottom of the page.
-Each hike is limited to 12 participants so register soon!
+To register for a hike, use the Register links at the bottom of the page.
+Each hike has limited participants so register soon!

 What to Bring: Appropriate clothing for the expected weather and comfortable hiking shoes or boots.
 A wind-proof layer is recommended for hikes above tree line.
 Bring a lunch, snacks, water and other items such as bug spray, sunscreen, binoculars or a camera in a backpack.

 Family Nature Journaling on the Deasey Pond and Esker Trails, June 24, 2023

 Leader: Amy Barker

 Date: Saturday, June 24, 2023, meet at 9:30 at the gravel pit parking lot at the start of Deasey Pond Trail.

 Difficulty and length in miles: This is about 2 miles of hiking, but is a gentle, non-strenuous hike that is perfect for all ages.

 Description of the hike: We will be hiking the Deasey Pond and Esker Trails off the Loop Road.
 We will start on the Deasey Pond Trail to Deasey Pond.
 There is a wooden platform looking out over the pond where we will sit and learn about nature journaling and do some nature journaling.
 After the Deasey Pond round trip, we will take the Esker Trail down to an arm of Sandbank Stream for lunch and more journaling time.
 This is a family hike, so all ages are encouraged to attend!

 What to bring: Bring warm clothes just in case, bug stuff, , good footwear for the trail may be slippery in places, lunch, and water.
 If you have a nature journal, bring it, otherwise bring a notebook or sketchbook and basic drawing supplies.
 Other art supplies will be available to play with!